fnc12/sqlite_orm/README.md

 There are two ways to begin and commit/rollback transactions:
 * explicitly call `begin_transaction();`, `rollback();` or `commit();` functions
 * use `transaction` function which begins transaction implicitly and takes a lambda argument which returns true for commit and false for rollback.
+All storage calls performed in lambda can be commited or rollbacked by returning `true` or `false`.

 Example for explicit call: